Stay informed of the latest news and specials.

 Do not telson clip any packhorse rock lobsters.

-All of our Dive cylinders come with a valve (included in the price) that can be filled to max.
-225 Bar as an "open face" valve.
+All of our Dive cylinders come with a DIN Convertible valve (included in the price) that can be filled to max.
+225 Bar as an "open face" valve but 232 Bar for Faber Steel cylinders (240 Bar for 95cf Catalina) when converted to DIN and used with a DIN Regulator.

 All valves are stamped with your initials and cylinders come filled with neat sweet dry filtered Dive Centre Air!
-(Unless couriered to you directly, as they have to be empty).
+(Unless couriered to you directly, as they have to be empty but are assembled and ready to fill).

 Steel vs Aluminium is a question we're asked all the time, and it's a good one!
 There is no short answer and it is really dependant on several factors.